Rajganez/resettingpassword/README.md

 ## Features :

+_Used JsonWebToken for creating a string on User login with the expiry time of One hour_

 _In this Application it performs all opertions like (Register/Sign Up, Login, Forgot Password/Resetting Password, and Logout )_

 _Registration Page (Register.jsx)_